Back Pain From Acid Reflux? Here Are 6 Exercises That Can Help

 • Consider taking probiotics and digestive enzymes, which could help reduce heartburn.

-• Use essential oils to soothe your digestive system, especially lavender, chamomile, and peppermint.
+• Essential oils may help soothe your digestive system, especially lavender, chamomile, and peppermint.
 (Make sure to follow instructions on how to safely use each oil—they’re super potent!)

-• Consider taking supplements like ginger, turmeric, magnesium, probiotics, digestive enzymes, and DGL (deglycyrrhizinated licorice root extract) (9).Talk to a healthcare provider or holistic practitioner before starting a supplement to make sure you’re taking the most beneficial options.
+• Consider taking supplements like ginger, turmeric, magnesium, and DGL (deglycyrrhizinated licorice root extract) (9).Talk to a healthcare provider or holistic practitioner before starting a supplement to make sure you’re taking the most beneficial options.

 • Eat smaller, more frequent meals throughout the day.